seastan/lotr-lcg-set-generator/README.md

   - `ringsdb_sessionid`: test.ringsdb.com session ID
   - `outputs`: list of image outputs for each language (if you added or uncommented new outputs, you also need to set `reprocess_all` to `true`)

+For debugging purposes, you may add an additional value:

+  - `offline_mode`: use a cached spreadsheet when possible (true or false)

 Also, see `configuration.release.yaml` for another configuration example.

 **Usage**